pbrgld/loggify/README.md

   - Makes Context Logging blocks more structured and readable
   - Improves debugging by clearly separating execution phases or issue boundaries
   - Great for start/end markers, alerts, or build steps in CI/CD

+## 📄 Changelog

+You can find all notable changes in the [Changelog](https://raw.githubusercontent.com/pbrgld/loggify/main/CHANGELOG.md).

 ## 📝 License